NFL players approve new CBA

 The new CBA brings major changes, including 17 games in the regular season

-starting in 2021, an expanded playoff field and big raises for players earning
+starting in 2021, an expanded playoff field to 14 teams and big raises for

-the minimum.
-It also includes added benefits for former players and an
+players earning the minimum salary.
+It also includes added benefits for former

 "We are pleased that the players have voted to ratify the proposed new CBA,